Wetitpig-COVID19/Wetitpig-COVID19.github.io/README.md

 ### Build Dependencies
 See [`package.json`](package.json) for details.

+In addition `zstd` is required for compressing the JSON files.

 ## Data Sources

 Data is updated every 30 minutes, at `:15` and `:45` at each hour, from the official repositories below with scripts from the [`data-pull/`](data-pull) directory.